qiskit-community/qiskit-ionq/README.md

 # Print the results.
 print(job.result().get_counts())

-# Get results with a different aggregation method when symmetrization
+# Get results with a different aggregation method when debiasing
 # is applied as an error mitigation strategy
 print(job.result(AggregationType.AVERAGE).get_counts())